The Future of Instagram: What AI Can Teach Us About Visual Content

 In this exercise Pulsar Platform tested a next-gen AI module that has been trained only on foodstuffs.
 This type of AI—as it trained on a specific subject—is called a Vertical AI.
 Through deep learning, it has become brilliant at extracting food ingredients from images.

 Okay, so this scenario isn’t life or death, but Vegan cooking can be challenging, especially if you’re not an aspiring chef.
 Not only that, the potential of this kind of technology in the future is what we’re really interested in.
 We have said before that keeping up with social media trends is going to be one of your keys to master social media, and this looks like an amazing way to do that.
-For now, let’s take a look at what the technology can do with food:
+For now, let’s take a look at what the technology can do with food and nutrition:

 AI Case Study: Creating The Ultimate Vegan Dish from Online Visual Content